Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 **Rules:**

 1. witness must be empty
 2. Note: the body is a hash of the underlying data.
 The underlying data may not be known.
-If a transactio author wants to provide the underlying data, it must be done in the transport layer alongisde the actual transaction.
+If a transaction author wants to provide the underlying data, it must be done in the transport layer alongisde the actual transaction.

 ### xxx specify hash function for underlying data (w/
 domain separation, prob)